Find a spider by...

 |

-This species is believed to live in a sheet web under logs or rocks or in leaf litter
+This species is believed to live in a sheet web under logs or rocks but is probably more likely to be found in leaf litter

 |